seppinho/pixyll/about.md

 ---

 Hi,
-I'm a researcher at the [Division of Genetic Epidemiology](http://genepi.i-med.ac.at), [Medical University of Innsbruck](http://www.i-med.ac.at) and part of a **computational genetic lab**.
+I'm a researcher (PhD in Computer Science) at the [Division of Genetic Epidemiology](http://genepi.i-med.ac.at), [Medical University of Innsbruck](http://www.i-med.ac.at) and part of a small **computational genetic lab**.

-We mainly focus on software development and try to increase the [Hadoop](http://hadoop.apache.org/) usage in Genetics.
+We mainly focus on methods and software development and try to increase the [Hadoop](http://hadoop.apache.org/) usage in Genetics.
 Check out my [Scholar profile](http://scholar.google.at/citations?user=xx6B8OUAAAAJ&hl=de) for publications.

 ## Current projects
 - [Cloudgene](http://cloudgene.uibk.ac.at) - A workflow system for Hadoop.